abulka/generator-electron-flask/README.md

 For running the electron app in development mode, and launching the final electron executable from the command line.
 Of course you can also double click on the final electron executable to launch it too.

+> On Linux double click on the final electron executable will probably fail - you will either have to launch the final electron executable via the command line using `bin/runelectron-exe` or build a desktop launcher file for this electron app.
+See my [desktop launcher notes](doco/desktop-launcher-tips.md).
+Alternatively you can also build a ubuntu snap by adding an entry to the generated `package.json` under the `"makers":` JSON key - for more information see https://www.electronforge.io/config/makers

 **Script Name**|**Description**
 :-----:|:-----
 run| Does everything, installs dependencies, builds both the flask and electron executables, and runs the final electron based app.
 During development and testing, you probably want to use the more granular build and run scripts.